doGregor/SBD-SCD-pipeline/README.md

 `speaker_change_detection/original_data/`
 Results and preprocessing scripts for original data

+`speaker_change_detection/training/`
+Scripts, labels.txt and config file that are needed for model training. (for details see bottom of the page)

 `speaker_change_detection/unpunctuated_data/`
 Results and preprocessing scripts for unpunctuated data

 `speaker_change_detection/evaluate/`
 Scripts to evaluate the resulting .txt files in CoNLL-2003 format.
+Can be used if data preprocessing from `original_data` folder has been used.

 Since the data used for SCD is too extensive you have to run our python scripts by yourself, to generate the train/dev/test files:
 - download the data from Meng et al. (2017) and run their scripts as explained (https://sites.google.com/site/textscd/)